rirumel/excel_project/README.md

 # excel_project
 In this project.
-I worked with MS Excel using a dataset called Bike Purchase Data.
+I worked with MS Excel using a dataset called Bike Sales Data.
 Here I performed the following approaches to process as well as visualize the data:

 * Created a new worksheet and pasted the dataset.
 I usually prefer to work on my own worksheet.
 It allows me not to change the main dataset and it's safe.
 * Then I renamed the column values of the column called Gender to "Male" and "Female" from "M" and "F"